The Basics of Electronic Discovery

 One month after Pension Committee, U.S. District Judge Lee Rosenthal refused to follow Scheindlin's jurisprudence in a case where a consulting group was trying to enforce a noncompete agreement with a group of former employees.
 Rimkus accused its ex-employees of intentionally deleting relevant emails and asked for sanctions.
 Rosenthal ruled sanctions were only appropriate in instances like this where a party behaves in bad faith.
 Rosenthal's opinion also highlighted a major split among federal circuits as to when sanctions were appropriate—a split that could only be resolved by the U.S. Supreme Court or the proposed new federal rules.
 In June 2010, the case was resolved when Rosenthal imposed a permanent injunction preventing the ex-employees from using certain facts and methods they had obtained while working at Rimkus.

-U.S. Magistrate Judge Andrew Peck approved protocols to allow for both sides to use predictive coding in conducting e-discovery.
-The decision—believed to be the first to endorse the use of technology-assisted review—clearly states that “while some lawyers still consider manual review to be the ‘gold standard,' that is a myth, as statistics clearly show that computerized searches are at least as accurate, if not more so, than manual review.”
-However, the case, which remains open, got bogged down as attorneys representing Da Silva Moore filed a petition for Peck to recuse himself from the case, accusing him of being biased as a result of his previous public comments in favor of using predictive coding.
+U.S. Magistrate Judge Andrew Peck approved protocols to allow for both sides to use predictive coding in conducting eDiscovery.
+However, the case soon got bogged down as attorneys representing Da Silva Moore filed a petition for Peck to recuse himself from the case, accusing him of being biased as a result of his previous public comments in favor of using predictive coding.
 The appellate courts backed Peck, and the U.S. Supreme Court declined to intervene in October 2013.